Put a Top-5 BLA on your Resume!

 - We do not have any control over what classes transfer in or count for UGA core credit.

 - Transfer Equivalency website to determine if classes you are taking/plan to take at another institution transfer to UGA and will count for the required UGA General Education Core credits

 - Key instructions about Applying as a Transfer Student

 - Transfer Student Frequently Asked Questions

 The BLA at UGA takes pride in our close relationship with each and every student in the major.
 We have just under 200 students so we have time to know each student by name and make the personal connection.
 They work with us from their first day at Orientation on campus until we celebrate with them at graduation.
 We help cultivate student success and engagement, not only in the BLA, but across their college career.
 We use our considerable history at UGA and resources across campus to help them get connected with any other services they may need.

-We do strive for the quickest learning experience for our students and therefore, ask that they be the ones to call or email us with questions about the BLA, UGA, Athens, etc. Getting used to contacting professors and other campus personnel is a great way to truly integrate themselves into campus life and make the transition to adulthood.
+We do strive for the quickest learning experience for our students and, therefore, ask that they be the ones to call or email us with questions about the BLA, UGA, Athens, etc. Getting used to contacting professors and other campus personnel is a great way to truly integrate themselves into campus life.
 Due to UGA and FERPA policies, we are unable to speak with you directly about your son or daughter’s college experience but we are more than happy to help or direct them in any ways that they need.
 From the time they get here until the day they walk across that stage, we are here to help!